Store Performance

 What is a good conversion rate for a physical retail store?

-Conversion rates vary significantly by store format and category.
-Grocery and convenience retail typically converts 60–80% of visitors.
-Specialist and considered-purchase retail — electronics, DIY, automotive — typically converts 15–35%.
-The more important metric is not the absolute conversion rate but the gap between engagement and conversion at zone level: where are high-intent visitors leaving without buying, and why?
+Conversion varies widely by format.
+Grocery and convenience run high, because visits are frequent and habitual.
+Specialist and considered-purchase retail run much lower, because the decision is bigger and often spans more than one visit.
+The more useful number is not the absolute rate, it is the gap between engagement and conversion at zone level: where are high-intent visitors leaving without buying, and why?

 How does store performance measurement differ from e-commerce analytics?